Hyp-ed/base-station-2019-frontend/README.md

 Once the server is running any changes you make to the source code will automatically update the GUI in your browser.

 If you'd like to test your changes with a simulated pod run, you can use [this guide](https://github.com/Hyp-ed/base-station-2019/blob/master/README.md) to run the latest release backend, which will serve the state of the pod to your development frontend GUI as well as the release GUI (in general the dev server frontend GUI will be accessible at `localhost:3000` and the release GUI will be at `localhost:8080`, when they are running).
-Once the backend and the development frontend is also running, you can use
+Once the backend and the development frontend are running, you can use
 ```
 $ ./hyped <flags>
 ```
 in the standard hyped repo directory on the same computer.
-Use ```./hyped --f``` to see which `<flags>` are available.
+Use `./hyped --f` to see which `<flags>` are available.
 The hyped executable should connect to the backend, and the backend should serve the state of the executable to both frontend windows.
-To confirm this, check that the pod-state displays "CONNECTED"
+To confirm this, check that the pod-state displays "CONNECTED".